noembryo/KoHighlights/docs/index.md

 It might make it a little smaller if it's been used for a long time.

+### MD5 Mismatch Correction

+There is a common reason why the MD5 checksum between two seemingly identical files, can be different.
+**One of them, has been re-saved.**

+Let's say we copy the same `epub` file to our reader and keep a copy at our PC.
+Then, we open the file on our PC with an editor to change a minor detail in the book.
+Or we don't edit the file at all.
+Just read it with a software that saves the reading position inside the file itself (like older and perhaps also current(?) versions of  Calibre).

+In every case, the book gets re-saved, and the re-saved book is a totally different file than the one in our reader.
+The reason the MD5 check exists is that, if we try to sync the highlights of different books, all sorts of strange things can (and will) happen.
+But if we're absolutely sure that nothing has actually changed in the contents of the epub, then, there is a way to bypass the MD5 check.

+<u>Warning!
+Use this at your own risk!</u>
+If there is an MD5 mismatch, you can right-click the erroneous sync path (13) and select "Ignore MD5" on the popup menu.
+This will create an empty `ignore_md5` file next to the metadata file, and will allow sync to proceed.
+Right-clicking again on this path, will give you the option to delete the `ignore_md5` file by un-checking the "Ignore MD5" option.

 ### Exporting to markdown with collapsible TOC levels

 Note, this is an experimental feature designed to work with "2-save-full-chapter-path.lua" user patch.